BoHuang2018/hpc-htc-demo-stocks/README.md

    `$ gcloud compute ssh condor-submit --zone us-east1-b --command "python3 script_generator_runner.py --start_date=2017-06-01 --end_date=2019-06-01"`

-In the above line, we choose the historical stock prices from 2017-06-01 to 2019-06-01.
 The terminal would print like

-   Submitting job(s)..........
+   `Submitting job(s)..........`

 There will be many '.' because there is a long sequence jobs what condor-submit needs to submit.
 After a while, the terminal print something about the jobs are finished and tell the total time consuming.

 In your Storage's bucket, gs://hpc-htc-demo-stocks, there finds a new folder named as 'stock_simulation_based_on_2017-06-01_2019_06_01', which includes .csv files storing the simulation results.

 #### 4. Look into the condor-submit:
 If you are curious about what condor-submit do, you can load back to the condor-submit's terminal:

-   user_name@cloudshell:~/hpc-htc-demo-stocks (project)$ gcloud compute ssh condor-submit --zone us-east1-b
+   `$ gcloud compute ssh condor-submit --zone us-east1-b`

 And use the HTCondor's function 'condor_q':

-   user_name@condor-submit:~$ condor_q
+   `$ condor_q`

-Then it would list all jobs, tell you how many has be done, how many is on hold, and so on.
+Then it would list all jobs, tell you how many have be done, how many are on hold, and so on.

-At the same time, there would finds files named like 'err.1' ... 'err.8800' ... 'out.', 'run.' which would be very useful if you want to see more detailed info.
+At the same time, there would finds files named like 'err.1' ... 'err.8800' ... 'out.', 'run.' which help to trackback and debug.

-In the folder /htcondor/*, the files are not used in this case.
-Yes, we need two files like them to trigger the cluster.
-Once you trigger the condor-submit by "python3 script_generator_runner.py ...", the python file will generate two similar files at real time, and make the cluster work.

 #### Clean up
 Please remember to delete all resource on GCP if you would not use the HTC-cluster for a while, or the billing from GCP will be heavy because the cluster using 34 virtual machines.

 There are two ways to clean up
-1. Delete the whole project on the GCP
+1. Delete the whole project on the GCP console
-2. Destroy the HTC-cluster and delete the bucket in Cloud Storage (the bucket is not expensive) by GCP console To destroy the cluster :
+2. Destroy the HTC-cluster and delete the bucket in Cloud Storage (the bucket is not expensive) by GCP console To destroy the cluster : `$ make destroycluster`
-     > user_name@cloudshell:~/hpc-htc-demo-stocks (project)$ make destroycluster

 The End.